ekoontz/jaas_and_kerberos/README.md

 ## GNU Make

-I used GNU Make for development and testing rather than Apache Ant for simplicity, but an Ant build.xml or a Mavel pom.xml would be good to have here.
+I used GNU Make for development and testing rather than Apache Ant for simplicity, but an Ant build.xml or a Maven pom.xml would be good to have here.

 # Setup Kerberos Server Infrastructure